ye-kyaw-thu/MTRSS/README.md

 ## Neural Machine Translation (NMT)

 See WAT2021/ repository, two teams (YCC-MT2 and NECTEC) prepared Neural Machine Translation systems for English-to-Myanmar and Myanmar-to-English machine translation share tasks of the 8th Workshop on Asian Translation workshop (WAT2021), Thailand.
 It might be a good starting point for your practical running of NMT.

+FYI: I added this WAT20221/ repository on 7 May 2021.